cwusinich/project_spring_2020/README.md

 ## Notes about this young and naive package
 -	Obviously this package does not cover all of the MEG data processing steps involved for this task, but it has streamlined the process substantially and will hopefully one day grow up to be a mature MEG processing pipeline.
 -	The SAM swarm script successfully creates the swarm files, and the swarm files run successfully (according to the output), but the files that are created are bad (as in not the same as if each SAM command was run individually and not in a swarm).
-- Future directions include solving the problem above, and making my scripts more useful and concise (any suggestions toward those latter goals would be appreciated!)
+- Future directions include solving the problem above, and making my scripts more useful and concise (any suggestions toward that latter goal would be appreciated!)